factor-io/connector-pagerduty/README.md

 PagerDuty Connector for Factor.io
 ======================

-This gem provides PagerDuty actions through the your Factor.io workflow.
+This gem provides PagerDuty actions through your Factor.io workflow.
 It was built primarily with the [factor-connector-api](https://github.com/factor-io/connector-api) and [pagerduty](https://github.com/envato/pagerduty) gems.

 #Authentication